AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 SAR (Suspicious Activity Reporting) - Financial institutions must report suspicious transactions to regulatory authorities such as FinCEN.

+EDD (Enhanced Due Diligence) - Due diligence financial institutions must undertake to assess high-risk customers and activities that pose a risk of money laundering and fraudulent activities.

 Financial institutions are also required to keep detailed records of all transactions for a specific period of time.
 Transactions must also be monitored to help detect illicit and fraudulent activities.
 Organizations must also ensure that they are not conducting business with sanctioned entities.

 ### Major AML Regulations
 Bank Secrecy Act (BAC) (1970) - Foundation of AML regulations, requires financial institutions to report large cash transactions ($10,000) and suspicious activities.

 USA PATRIOT Act (2001) - Strengthened AML measures with focus on combating terrorist financing

+OFAC Sanctions - A division of the Treasury Department responsible for enforcing trade sanctions.
+Essentially a list of banned entities that US financial institutions cannot conduct business with.
+Entities involved include terrorism , drug trafficking, human rights abuses, etc.
+	SDN (Specially Designated Nationals) List - List of entities subject to US sanctions. includes country-based sanction programs (Cuba, North Korea, Iran), as well as lists that target specific industries (finance, energy, defense)

 Financial Action Task Force (FATF) - International framework providing guidance on AML policies